News

 So, you’ll not only need a Plan B for your job but for your retirement and medical care as well.
 And the younger you are, the more likely it is that the safety net won’t exist at all when you need it.
 If you’re under 45, you’ll need to self-finance essentially 100% of your future retirement income and medical care.

-That means you need to save as much money as you can, by any means at your disposal.
+This means you need to save as much money as you can by any means at your disposal.
 One option we hear a lot about is the FIRE (financial independence, retire early) movement.
 The basic equation for FIRE is that once you’ve saved around 25 times your annual expenses, you’ve achieved financial independence and can retire.

 But FIRE doesn’t always work out as planned.
 People have retired early only to find themselves looking for work again a few years later.
 They may not have saved enough, or their passive income stream didn’t work out.